Siobhan Lane Counsellor and Psychosexual Therapist

 I understand there can be concerns about what coming for sex therapy involves so to reassure you, you would never be asked to do anything in the counselling room other than talk.
 Having explored the problems with you I will design a therapy programme for you including exercises for you to do with your partner in the privacy of your own home to achieve the goals set out by you the client.
 We will meet regularly to discuss your progress and to deal with any issues that arise.
 The treatment plans are all individually tailored for the needs of the individual / couple using a range of theories including Cognitive Behavioural Therapy.

-Sexual Addiction is the term used to describe any sexual activity that feels 'out of control'.
+Sexual Compulsivity generally referred to as Sexual Addiction is the term used to describe any sexual activity that feels 'out of control'.
 That might be sex with a partner, viewing pornography, masturbation, visiting sex workers, or any number of other sexual activities.
-Although many of these activities don't cause a problem for most people, a person with a sex addiction feels compelled to engage in their chosen activity, in spite of the problems it may cause in their personal/family/work relationships.
+Although many of these activities don't cause a problem for most people, a person experiencing sexual compulsivity feels compelled to engage in their chosen activity, in spite of the problems it may cause in their personal/family/work relationships.

-Sex becomes addictive in a similar way to alcohol and other drugs.
-During sex, our bodies release a powerful cocktail of chemicals that make us feel good and some people get addicted to the high these chemicals produce.
+Sex can become addictive in a similar way to alcohol and other drugs.
+During sex, our bodies release a powerful cocktail of chemicals that make us feel good and some people keep seeking the high these chemicals produce.
 Like substance addictions, the body gets used to these chemicals and the sufferer soon finds that they need more and more sex in order to achieve the same buzz.
 As with chemical addiction, in between the highs of sexual fulfilment are the lows.
-Most addicts feel an immense amount of shame about their behaviour.
+Most people feel an immense amount of shame about their behaviour.
 They also feel regret, remorse, anxiety and isolation, most feel powerless to change.

 Unfortunately these powerful feelings often cause the sufferer to seek out sex as a way to escape.
 Sex becomes a pain reliever, an escape from the very problem that it has created itself.